Guide to Renting a Tuk-Tuk in Sri Lanka

 But how was it?
 Was it crazy?
 Was it scary?
 Was it fun?

 Well, it was a little bit of everything, and in this blog, I’m going to share my experience and answer everything you need to know about tuk-tuk rental in Sri Lanka!

 Thinking about renting a tuk-tuk in Sri Lanka?
 Well, now is the time to book!
-Use our discount code DEST for your booking to get a tuk-tuk for only $13.50/day!
-This is a limited time offer and bookings need to be made before the end of June!
+Use our discount code DEST for your booking to get 5% off with our favorite company, Tuk-tuk Rental!
+These guys rarely give out discounts so this is a special deal exclusively for our readers!

 Our Sri Lankan Tuk-Tuk Experience

 We drove our tuk-tuk well over 2000km in 27 days!
 Not a bad feat in a 3 wheeled cart that can only legally drive 40km an hour!